Last Updated on May 22, 2023 by Dee

 Make your own Winter Junk Journal.

 Take winter-related items and draw them in a themed winter junk journal!
-You could include winter pictures, winter ephemera, winter candles, winter wax seals, and other winter items.
+You could include winter pictures, winter ephemera, winter candles, winter wax seals, and other winter items – these are all wonderfully aesthetic things to draw!

 [Related Article: How to Start Your Own Junk Journal]